Aspirinsmurf/risky-plays-calculator/README.md

 # RPC Syntax Documentation

-The Risky Plays Calculator (RPC) accepts a string of comma-delimited commands that represent actions that require dice rolls.
+The Risky Plays Calculator (RPC) accepts a string of comma-delimited commands that represent a sequence of actions that require dice rolls.

 > **Example input:** `2+, 6+r1, 2b(4)`